Last updated on May 24th, 2018

 Eastern Bhutan Travel – Conclusion

 Chorten Kora stupa might be just a small stupa.
 But it’s a symbol of friendship of Founder of Chorten Kora and his friend.
-It signifies friendship of Tawang and Trashiangtse as much as it’s about sacrifice of Ashi Cheten Zangmo.
+It signifies friendship of Tawang and Trashiangtse as much as it’s about sacrifice of Ashi Cheten Zangmo and her parents.

 Recommend to read following travel experiences and exciting travel stories from Bhutan: